8n8/bigwebthing/README.md

         the padding
     or
         1 byte: 1: // There are more chunks to come.
-        32 bytes: the ID of the next chunk
 	4 bytes: a counter, starting at 0
 	4 bytes: the total number of chunks in the whole message all the rest of the bytes: the chunk

-The message ID of the first chunk is encrypted and sent to the user, using the 'send message' API.
-The chunks themselves are encrypted and uploaded as anonymous blobs, with their message IDs.

 ## Crypto